home-assistant/home-assistant.io/source/_integrations/transmission.markdown

 The Transmission integration allows you to monitor your [Transmission](https://www.transmissionbt.com/) BitTorrent downloads from within Home Assistant and set up automations based on that information.

-## Configuration
+## Setup

 Your Transmission client must first be configured to allow remote access.
 In your Transmission client navigate to **Preferences** -> **Remote** tab and then click the **Allow remote access** checkbox.

+## Configuration

-Now in Home Assistant, navigate to **Configuration** -> **Integrations** and click the plus button to add a new integration and search for **Transmission**.
+In Home Assistant, navigate to **Configuration** -> **Integrations** and click the plus button to add a new integration and search for **Transmission**.
 For legacy support old Transmission configuration is imported and set up as a new integration.
 Make sure to remove `monitored_conditions` as they are now automatically added to Home Assistant.

 Alternatively, the integration can be set up via YAML by adding the following lines to your `configuration.yaml`: